michaelklopf/NodeAuthBackboneReact/README.md

 Set-Up
 ===
 As with the starter template we set up node and load the necessary modules.

+We also use bower to install front-end libraries.

 For our data, we use MongoDB in this template.
 Other database types are possible too, but need to be configured differently, for this please look into the documentation.
 My bitstarter repository is based on PostgreSQL and you can take clues from there, but the setup is complexer, hence why I decided to use MongoDB here.

 Install MongoDB
 ```brew install mongodb```